 Rodeo & Theme Night: We invite all our campers to join our staff in dressing up in their best western duds on Thursday evening to enjoy the Frontier Camp rodeo!
 Then, on Friday evenings, our week culminates with a theme meal and evening event.
 The theme changes every summer, and ties in to those wacky characters we’ve been watching in Bible drama all week!
 For this year’s theme, click here.

 Medication: All medications (prescription, non-prescription, and dietary supplements) must be administered by our health care staff.
 For more information on our health care staff and procedures click here.
 Camper medications will be turned in during check-in on Sunday.
+(For details on our updated 2020 Check-In process in light of the coronavirus, please view our COVID-19 Response.)
 All medications, including over-the-counter and non-prescription drugs, must be in the ORIGINAL CONTAINER.
 Prescribed medications must be prescribed to the camper and not expired.
 Loose pills, multiple medications in one container, or medications in pill sorters will NOT be accepted.
 This is a state regulation and we cannot make any exceptions to it.

 Insurance: In order to keep Frontier Camp the best value in Christian Camping, we ask camper parents to provide proof of insurance coverage for your camper.
 Your insurance policy is the primary protection in the event that your child is involved in an accident or illness requiring advanced medical care.
 Frontier Camp provides a secondary policy that is designed to help with out of pocket expenses and deductibles not covered by the parent’s or guardian’s personal insurance.
 If the child is not covered by an existing policy, then the camp’s coverage becomes the primary coverage up to the policy limit.